needmorecowbell/Hamburglar/README.md

     - Adding a `-w` to hamburgler.py tells the script to handle the path as a url.
     - Currently this does not spider the page, it just analyzes the requested html content

+**IOC Extraction**
+- `python3 hamburglar.py -w -i https://pastebin.com/SYisR95m`
+    - Adding a `-i` will use iocextract to extract any ioc's from the requestred url

 **Hex Dump Mode**

 - `python3 hamburglar.py -x ~/file-to-dump`